How to Identify the Apiaceae / Carrot Family

 Key Differences From Similar Families

-Apiaceae are both similar to and closely related to Araliaceae, and often, the two can be hard to differentiate.
-However, some more common differences include the fact that the Apiaceae are usually herbs vs usually shrubs and trees in the Araliaceae, the leaves that usually lack stipules in Apiaceae vs usually present in Araliaceae, and the fruit is a dry schizocarp with two mericarps vs a berry-like drupe in the Araliaceae.
+Apiaceae are both similar to and closely related to the Araliaceae Family, and often, the two can be hard to differentiate.
+However, some more common differences include the fact that the Apiaceae are usually herbs vs. usually shrubs and trees in the Araliaceae; the leaves that usually lack stipules in the Apiaceae vs. usually present in the Araliaceae; and the fruit is a dry schizocarp with two mericarps vs a berry-like drupe in the Araliaceae.

 Distribution of Apiaceae